zluckyhou/notes_cs50/readme.md

 Think about your purpose is not to be a programmer, which is how to solve problem much more effectivily.

 Computer can not understand things like people.
 It can only deal with 0/1, which is called binary.Bits, which comes from binary digits, is the smallest unit for describing data.

+week0 wed, end

+This is cs50.
+There must be lot of fun.
+Just make it.